curl/everything-curl/usingcurl/proxies/captive.md

 A "captive portal" is one of these systems that are popular to use in hotels, airports and for other sorts of network access to a larger audience.
-The portal "captures" all network traffic and redirects you to a login web page until you have either clicked OK and verified that you have read their conditions or perhaps even made sure that you have paid plenty of money for the right to use the network.
+The portal "captures" all network traffic and redirects you to a login webpage until you have either clicked OK and verified that you have read their conditions or perhaps even made sure that you have paid plenty of money for the right to use the network.